corona-warn-app/cwa-server/README.md

   mvn spring-boot:run -Dspring-boot.run.profiles=postgres
 ```

-To enable the S3 integration in the cwa distribution service, use the S3 profile when starting the application:
+To enable the S3-compatible object storage integration in the cwa distribution service, use the S3 profile when starting the application:

 ```bash
   cd services/distribution/